MishraShikhar/OCVS/OCVS/extend-app-to-oci/extend-app-to-oci.md

 ## Required Artifacts
 1. Required IAM permissions to create a File Storage Service instance, a Load Balancer and an Integration Cloud instance.

-## Use Cases

-### Use Case 1: Set up Load Balancer in front of osCommerce Application
+## Use Case 1: Set up Load Balancer in front of osCommerce Application

 1. Create Load Balancer